Turning Surplus Mussels Into Sustainable Feed

-Due to the implementation of new EU legislation, organic farmers must from 2019 use organic feed in the production of organic livestock.
-The National Food Institute, Technical University of Denmark, DTU FOOD, has been studying a new innovative way that can turn surplus mussels into sustainable, organic feed.
+Due to the implementation of new EU legislation, organic farmers must from 2019 use 100% organic feed in the production of organic livestock.
+Danish research has found a new innovative way to turn surplus mussels into sustainable, organic feed.

-From the 1st of January 2019, a new set of legislation from the EU will come into force that requires organic farmers to use organic feed in their production of livestock.
+From the of January 1 2019, a new set of legislations from the EU has come into force requiring organic farmers to use 100% organic feed in their production of livestock.
 For a country like Denmark, it forces several farmers to find new types of organic feed.
 This also reflects a larger picture where several farmers around the world are focused on finding new, innovate ways of feeding their livestock in a sustainable way.

 Research project to create new feeding solutions